onur-zengin/aws-ec2-linux-docker/README.md

     http://[HOST_IP_ADDRESS]/graf
 ```

 * Both Prometheus & Grafana will be installed with the default admin password: `admin`.
-See procedure #4.4 below to change it.
+See procedure #3.4 below to change it.

-* If / when you also complete procedure #4.5 below (optional), then the web server will redirect connections to secure (HTTPS) URLs instead.
+* If / when you also complete procedure #3.5 (optional), then the web server will redirect connections to secure (HTTPS) URLs instead.

-## 4. POST-DEPLOYMENT ACTIONS
+## 3. POST-DEPLOYMENT ACTIONS

-#### 4.1.
+#### 3.1.
 Prometheus Targets Setup

-- **4.1.1.** Install the Prometheus node_exporter binary on the target hosts and make sure it is running;
+- **3.1.1.** Install the Prometheus node_exporter binary on the target hosts and make sure it is running;

 |                | release    |
 | -------------  | ----------:|